ceschi/taylor_rule_financial/README.md

 paper, which has been submitted in June 2019.
 As of January 2020 the paper is under revision before resubmitting to the Editor.

 This version originates from a richer set of programs and scripts that included inflation persistence analysis, simulations with `Matlab/Dynare`, and extensive econometric investigation.
 It has been stripped down to reflect the newer version of the paper.
+The former more extended version is currently part of my PhD dissertation and available _for now_ solely upon request.